NERSC/timemory/README.md

 C++ codes running on the Linux operating system can take advantage of the built-in [GOTCHA](https://github.com/LLNL/GOTCHA) functionality to insert timemory markers __*around external function calls*__.
 [GOTCHA](https://github.com/LLNL/GOTCHA) is similar to `LD_PRELOAD` but operates via a programmable API.
+__*This include limited support for C++ function mangling*__ (in general, mangling template functions are not supported -- yet).

-Writing a GOTCHA hook in timemory is greatly simplified and, unlike other instrumentation APIs that may provide a static set of GOTCHA hooks, applications using timemory can specify their own GOTCHA hooks in a few lines of code.
+Writing a GOTCHA hook in timemory is greatly simplified and applications using timemory can specify their own GOTCHA hooks in a few lines of code instead of being restricted to a pre-defined set of GOTCHA hooks.

-### Example GOTCHA for `MPI_Allreduce`
+### Example GOTCHA

-If an application wanted to insert `tim::auto_timer` around `MPI_Allreduce` in the following executable:
+If an application wanted to insert `tim::auto_timer` around (unmangled) `MPI_Allreduce` and (mangled) `ext::do_work` in the following executable:

 ```cpp
 #include <mpi.h>